PatrykMCoder/PasswordGenerator/README.md

 ### How to use

-Insert length of password - beetwen 8 - 100
+Insert length of password - between 8 - 100

 Press create button - app will generate password
 Press copy button - app will copy password to your clipboard